 - Dark blue jeans- similar

-These 6 pairs of shoes are all I need to make outfit look put-together.
+These 6 pairs of shoes are all I need in my work from home capsule wardrobe to make outfit look put-together.
 They allow me to take a day outfit to night.
 And they help me dress up my semi-casual wardrobe when I need to get fancy!

 I wear boots most of the time in the winter, but occasionally I’ll pull out the others for a different look.
 The black boots go with everything so well.
 And I love how the tan boots look with anything olive. 😍 Otherwise, I’m more of a sneaker girl.
 I like comfortable, casual style more than anything.